prefix-dev/rattler-build/docs/package_spec.md

 `_path: string`

-: the relative path of the file
+: The relative path of the file

 `path_type: optional, string`

-: the type of linking, can be `hardlink`, `softlink`, or `directory`.
+: The type of linking, can be `hardlink`, `softlink`, or `directory`.
 Default is `hardlink`.

 `file_mode: - optional, string`

-:the file mode can be `binary` or `text`.
-This is only relevant for prefix replacement
+: The file mode can be `binary` or `text`.
+This is only relevant for prefix replacement.

 `prefix_placeholder: optional, string`

-: the prefix placeholder string that is encoded in the text or binary file, and that is replaced at installation time.
+: The prefix placeholder string that is encoded in the text or binary file, which is replaced at installation time.
 Note that this prefix placeholder uses `/` even on Windows.

 `no_link: bool, optional`

-: whether this file should be linked or not when installing the package, defaults false (linking the file from the cache into the environment)
+: Determines whether this file should be linked or not when installing the package (linking the file from the cache into the environment).
+Defaults to `false`.

 `sha256: string`

-: the SHA256 hash of the file.
-For symbolic links it contains the SHA256 hash of the file pointed to.
+: The `SHA256` hash of the file.
+For symbolic links it contains the `SHA256` hash of the file pointed to.

 `size_in_bytes: number`

-: the size in bytes of the file.
+: The size, in bytes, of the file.
 For symbolic links, it contains the file size of the file pointed to.

 > Due to the way the binary replacement works, the placeholder prefix must be